Kahala Beach

 No analysis available

-I looked for references to coin laundry, paid laundry, quarters, card-operated machines, or laundry fees.
-The remarks instead reference in-unit washer/dryer in some listings, with no evidence of a shared paid laundry setup.
+I looked for public references to paid community laundry such as coin-op, coin laundry, card-operated, or quarters.
+The remarks instead mention in-unit washer/dryer or general amenities, with nothing indicating a paid shared laundry room.

-I searched the public remarks for phrases like "laundry on each floor," "laundry on every floor," and similar wording.
-The listings mention in-unit washer/dryer and other amenities, but nothing indicates community laundry facilities on every floor.
+I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar wording.
+The listings only mention in-unit washer/dryer in some units, not a building-wide laundry facility on each floor.

 No analysis available